prog-1/stack/README.md

 For example, the following RPN expression will produce the sum of 2 and 3, namely 5: 2 3 +.

-Write a program that evaluates the value of an expression in RPN defined by `[]string` type.
+Write a function `func rpn(expr []string) int that evaluates the value of an expression in RPN defined by `[]string` type.
 Each string may be an integer or an operator.
 Valid operators are +, -, *, /.

 ### Example 1